 Another way to view the underpricing and multiple offer topic is to examine how brokers act when they sell their own homes instead of their clients.
 It has been shown that brokers take longer and also achieve higher prices when they sell their own homes.
 Research by Levitt and Syverson on the topic found that agent owned homes sold for 3.7% more and stayed on the market 9.5 days longer when compared to client-owned homes they sold.
 In other words they skipped the multiple offer strategy so they could get a better price.

-These sobering percentages of the sale price add up to thousands and tens of thousands of dollars.
-Sellers can make a lot of money in a short amount of time if they understand and then avoid these mistakes.
-Doing will ensure you get the great net proceeds at closing.
+These sobering percentages of the sale price add up to tens of thousands of dollars.
+Sellers can make a lot of money in a short amount of time if they understand and avoid these mistakes on the way to securing the greatest net proceeds at closing.